Sign-in to Account

 What Do Ants Do at Night?

-Written by Aptive Environmental December 10, 2024
+Written by Aptive Pest Control December 10, 2024

 Ants are among the most industrious and adaptable creatures on Earth.
 These tiny insects work tirelessly to ensure the survival of their colonies.
 While we might imagine the nighttime as a period of rest, ants often stay active, conducting essential tasks that sustain their communities.
 But what exactly do ants do after dark?
 Let’s uncover their nocturnal world and explore how understanding their behavior can help manage infestations.